 Madonia Brothers is one of the many 100 year old bakeries on Arthur Avenue.
 They are famous for their made-to-order cannoli, but there are so many Italian treats here that you can’t find in most bakeries.
 One example is this taralli pictured above.
 Taralli are a kind of Italian pretzel/bagel that is made by boiling dough before baking it.
 I wonder if this is what the Belmont Library meant when they said Italians invented pretzels.
 I remain…unconvinced!

 Taralli come in both sweet and savory disguises.
 This one was more on the savory side, made with fennel and black pepper.
-The pepper was cracking fresh, which gave the guide a nice kick.
+The pepper was cracking fresh, which gave the treat a nice kick.
 Apparently you would often dip the taralli into wine.
 I would feel a bit naughty dunking anything into wine!
 It’s not an Oreo!
 But that’s all the more reason to try it.

 5) Pastry Shops